diegomcsilva/react-googlesheets/README.md

-# Integration ui and googlesheets
+# Integration UI and googlesheets

 This project is inpired in article [How to Turn Google Sheets into a REST API and Use it with a React Application](https://www-freecodecamp-org.cdn.ampproject.org/c/s/www.freecodecamp.org/news/react-and-googlesheets/amp/) with objective learn more about integration ui and googlesheets.

+## sheet.best turns spreadsheets into REST APIs for you to connect it to anything. [sheet.best](https://sheet.best/)
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).